osu-mist/id-images-api/readme.md

 ### GET idimages/{osuid}
 Returns the ID image of a person in the media type image/jpg.
 Errors are returned in application/json format.

+## Docker

+To build a Docker image using the included Dockerfile, use Gradle build:

+    $ gradle build

+Run the Docker Image on localhost

+    $ docker run \
+    > -p 8080:8080 \
+    > -p 8081:8081 \
+    > -v /path/to/configuration.yaml:/configuration.yaml \
+    > -v /path/to/truststore.truststore:/truststore.truststore \
+    > -v /path/to/keystore.keystore:/keystore.keystore \
+    > id-images-api